Glossary of US Real Estate Terms Commonly Used

 After Repair Value (ARV)

-The after repair value or ‘re-sale value’ is the estimated value of the property after renovations are made to the property.
+The after repair value or ‘re-sale value’ is the property’s estimated value after it’s repaired or renovated.

 The after repair value is calculated based upon comparable sales nearby the subject property.